HiokKuek/my-notes/content/index.md

 draft: false
 ---

 Hey, it's Ernest here 👋.
-I am currently a CS Major @ NUS.
+I am a CS Major @ NUS.

 Still figuring it out as I go.
 I'll be documenting my thoughts as well as the things I've learnt!